Better Living Through Regenerative Communities – One Community Weekly Progress Update #403

 Finished the Layout for the New Transition Kitchen – Click for Page

 The core team also continued rewriting/finalizing the chicken coop doc step-by-step instructions.
 This week we created a new comment section, where needed, for addressing construction issues where we lack sufficient experience.
 The purpose of this is to emphasize to the reader that these documents continue to be a work-in-progress.
 We then corrected measurements for studs and joist placements, added missing structural parts, and generated updated images.
-Pictures below show some of this work.
+Pictures below show some of this work towards the mission of better living through regenerative communities.

 Chicken coop doc step-by-step instructions, Better Living Through Regenerative Communities, One Community Weekly Progress Update #403

 The core team additionally reviewed the Aquapini & Walipini structural engineering report and completed the outline of everything that is needed from Mohammad Almuzaial (Civil and Construction Engineer) to complete it.
-You can see some pictures below for this.
+You can see some pictures below for this work towards the mission of better living through regenerative communities.

 Aquapini & Walipini structural engineering, Better Living Through Regenerative Communities, One Community Weekly Progress Update #403